Hunting

 Feral Animals

 Hunting feral animals is permitted in South Australia with a Basic Hunting Permit.
-Find out more about hunting feral animals here.
+Find out more about hunting feral animals.

-It is illegal to hunt or take native animals protected under the National Parks and Wildlife Act 1972.
-Some native animals are not protected by legislation (those listed in Schedule 10 of the Act), but you may still need a permit to take them from the wild or hunt for recreation.
-Additionally, a permit is required to:
+It is illegal to hunt most native animals as they are classed as 'protected animals' under the National Parks and Wildlife Act 1972 (the Act).
+Some native animals are not protected (those listed in Schedule 10 of the Act), but you may still need a permit to take them from the wild or hunt for recreation.

 Aboriginal hunting and gathering